 Implemented in 2012, The Illinois Youth Survey (IYS) is conducted biennially to establish the most prevalent teen health concerns.
 Prior to 2012, we used the Body Electric Youth Risk Behavior Survey.
 Since 1998, some of the top issues identified through the survey include alcohol, body image, and drugs (substance abuse).
 The students use the data from the IYS as a springboard for project ideas that promote healthy lifestyle choices.

 Phase Two: Giving Youth a Voice

 Teens are assisted by college and community mentors as they choose a health issue and research the best method to convey a prevention message.
 Mini-grants are awarded for the purchase of materials to produce an art project which may include music and video production, two and three dimensional art, and creative writing.

 Phase Three: Communicating to the Community

 An art tour is delivered to students and the community focusing on the healthy messages of the teen projects.
 Posters featuring the art are exhibited in numerous businesses through the “Changing Arts, Changing Hearts” program while "Bring it Home!" takes the art tour into the workplace.

 What do others have to say about I Sing The Body Electric?

 STUDENT: “It is a really good program where you can gain knowledge about the world around you.
 I mean, kids look at health class and say, "Oh, we know about drugs.
 We know about teen sexuality and we know what alcohol does to you."
 But when you're actually doing a project, you're forced to learn more about the subject and it's good to gain knowledge on that.”

 TEACHER: This terrific program is a reflection of the gifted, innovative and personally invested people who administer Body Electric.
 Even in times of deadlines, multiple problem shooting issues and other crises, the Body Electric administrators are positive, supportive sources of assistance and encouragement.
-TOP FLIGHT! - Steve Allen - Kansas TLC (learning and treatment center)
+TOP FLIGHT! - Steve Allen, retired - Kansas TLC (learning and treatment center)